kauri-io/Content/3Box/3box-profile-hover.md

+# Building a profile hover with 3box

-By design public addresses in Ethereum are represented by a 40 character hexadecimal hash which is very unappealing for users.
+By design public addresses in Ethereum are represented by a 40 character hexadecimal hash which is unappealing for users.
 This problem can be solved using profile hovers which instead of displaying a user's Ethereum address, we can display a basic social identity, think of it like using [ENS domains](https://kauri.io/ens:-beginner's-guide/e7f098b57fd24afe9b70506517dd5a63/a) but more sociable.
 Here  is what a profile hover looks like:

 ![Profile hover](https://i.imgur.com/nSgxd9a.png)

 In this tutorial, we expand on what 3Box offers and how to use the profile hovers it offers in React and HTML/CSS apps.

 ## Introducing the 3Box SDK and APIs

 3Box helps front-end web developers to keep user data on an open storage network instead of a centralized database server, browser localStorage, or the blockchain.
-With 3Box, developers are able to quickly build more secure, lightweight, and powerful applications.
+With 3Box, developers are able to build more secure, lightweight, and powerful applications.

 All the data is publicly available but only private data can be decrypted by the user giving explicit permission.